• Skip to primary navigation

 Although this side dish can be prepared ahead of time, it is not recommended as the pasta will continue to absorb all the liquid and become mushy.

-A close up of garlic asparagus garnished with lemon zest.
+• An overhead shot of sauteed asparagus garnished with lemon zest.

 I found the inspiration for this simple orzo risotto recipe in the Italian Issue of a Jamie Oliver magazine.